shirsneh/virtual_clothes_try_on_assistant/README.md

 How many times did you buy a clothing item online, got really excited and then got super disappointed when it arrived, and it didn't fit as well as you imagined?

-Unfortunately - While buying clothes online, it is difficult for a customer to select a desirable outfit in the first attempt because they can’t try on clothes before they are delivered physically.
+Unfortunately - Online clothes shopping can be tricky because you can't try things on before they arrive, which can lead to disappointment if the fit or style isn't what you expected.

 ## The Solution: